forward-uiuc/Web-Data-View/README.md

 ## To make change to the code
 After making changes to the code, you need to reload the unpacked extension on [chrome://extensions/](chrome://extensions/) so that the changes can take effect.

 In each subfolder that corresponds to a particular module, we have a README file.
-For example, this is [Chrome Extension code explanation](ng-dashboard/README.md) and this is for [Web Notation Library](ng-dashboard/docs/README.md)  .Please check them out.
+For example, this is for [Chrome Extension code explanation](ng-dashboard/README.md), this is for [Web Notation Library](ng-dashboard/docs/README.md) and this is for [Selenium-based Test Cases](Testcases/README.md).
+Please check them out.

 ## Potential improvements
 * Makes selecting data value samples easily by smart segmentation